kdheeraz/shortyUrl/README.md

-ShortyUrl:
+#ShortyUrl:

 To start with project, dependecies need to be installed.

-For that go to shoryUrl dir:than do npm install (React UI)
+For that go to shoryUrl directory than do npm install (React UI)

 For java go to Demo dir and run MVN clean install